 Asthma in children can often be diagnosed on the basis of medical history, symptoms and a physical examination.
 Keep in mind that often when you take your infant or older child to the doctor with asthma symptoms, the symptoms may be gone by the time the doctor evaluates the child.
 That is why parents are key to helping the doctor understand the child’s signs and symptoms of asthma.

 - Medical history and asthma symptom description: Your child's doctor will be interested in any history of breathing problems you or your child may have had, as well as a family history of asthma, allergies, a skin condition called eczema, or other lung disease.
 It is important that you describe your child's symptoms -- cough, wheezing, shortness of breath, chest pain, or tightness -- in detail, including when and how often these symptoms have been occurring.

 - Physical examination: A simple lung function test called spirometry may be recommended once a child is old enough to perform the test – usually after the age of five.
 Spirometry measures the amount of air in the lungs and how fast it can be exhaled.
 A small hand-held device called a peak flow meter may also be used to assess how much air the child can blow out in one breath (peak expiratory flow rate or PEFR).
 These tests help the doctor determine how severe the asthma is.
-Other tests may also be ordered to help identify particular " asthma triggers" for your child's asthma.
-These tests may include allergy skin testing, blood tests (IgE or RAST) and X-rays.
+Other tests may also be arranged to help identify particular " asthma triggers" for your child's asthma.
+These tests may include allergy skin testing and blood tests (IgE).
+Chest X-ray may be recommended.